Skip to content

 Modern brain research confirms what Islamic scholars have known for centuries: your self-concept creates your reality through a process called identity-consistent behavior.

-But here's the breakthrough: this same neuroplasticity that reinforces limitations can be redirected to expand capabilities.
+The good news is that the same neuroplasticity that reinforces limitations can be redirected to expand capabilities.
+I call this "best case scenario thinking".

-The difference is profound.
-The first creates identity-level barriers.
-The second creates skill-development projects.
+The difference is significant between the two mindsets.
+The first creates identity-level barriers, while the second creates skill-development projects.

-We reframed it: "I haven't yet developed the strategic communication skills that effective executives use."
-Suddenly, instead of a character flaw, she had a development opportunity.
+So we spent the coaching session reframing that identity statement: "I haven't yet developed the strategic communication skills that effective executives use."
+This reframe took a character flaw and turned it into a development opportunity.

-Within six months, she was promoted to VP.
+Within nine months, she was promoted to VP.

 The Islamic Reframe Process

-Here's the framework I use with high-achieving Muslims to transform limiting self-perceptions:
+Here's the framework I use to transform limiting self-perceptions:

 Step 1: Identify Identity-Level Statements